 The prophetic books of Ezekiel and Daniel were written in Babylon.
 Obadiah was penned in Edom, as was Job.
 Esther authored the section named after her in Persia.
-The remaining sections were all recorded in the Land of Israel.
+The remaining books were all recorded in the land of Israel.

 In regard to the New Testament, the books of Matthew, Mark, Luke, most of the gospel of John, the first twelve chapters of Acts, plus James and Jude were recorded in the land of Israel.
 Luke wrote chapters 13 through 15 of Acts somewhere along the route of Apostle Paul's first missionary journey.
-He recorded chapters 16 to part of 18 near Corinth, finished 18 to chapter 21 near the region of Ephesus, and then completed his work in the city the Rome.
+He recorded chapters 16 to part of 18 near Corinth, finished 18 to chapter 21 near the region of Ephesus, and then completed his book in the city the Rome.

-It was in the chief city of Asia Minor, Ephesus, that 1, 2 and 3 John, in addition to the two epistles to the Corinthians, were recorded.
+It was in the chief city of Asia Minor, Ephesus, that the books of 1, 2 and 3 John, in addition to the two epistles to the Corinthians, were recorded.
 1 and 2 Peter was authored in the region of ancient Babylon.
 The apostle John not only completed his gospel but also recorded the prophetic vision known as Revelation from the island of Patmos, which is located in the Aegean Sea.

-Including Job, nine manuscripts were completed before 1000 B.C.
+Including Job, nine Bible books were completed before 1000 B.C.
 The remaining part of the Old Testament, with the exception of Malachi, was put in a written form between 1000 and 500 B.C.
 It took a much shorter time to compose the New Testament.
 The span of time from the first manuscript written in 35 A.D. (the gospel of Matthew), to the last one completed in 95 A.D.
 (Revelation), is only sixty years.